AshIsbitt/DevOpsCheatSheets/docker.md

 THis allows you to save data even when a container isn't running.
 Otherwise, when a container stops, it's data will be lost.
 `docker run -v host/file/dir:/var/lib/mysql <mysql>`

+### Creating your own image
+- figure out the process to set the software up manually
+    - each command and dependancy
+    - copying files to the right place
+    - Make sure the OS is there too